ConsolidatedSky/NEFARAM/README.md

 - Could not download x:
 	- Big files can fail to download due to connection issues.
 You can either run wabbajack again or download the file manually.
 If you decide to manually download it, make sure to place it in the same place as the other downloads.

-- x is not a whitelisted download:

-	 - This will happen when I update the modlist.
-Please check if there is a new update or wait until you see a release ping.

 - Wabbajack could not find my game folder:
 	- Either buy the game or go back to the [Pre-Installation](#pre-installation) step.

 - Antivirus reports a virus:
 	- Windows 10/11 may automatically quarantine a key file which is needed for Mod Organizer.
 You can fix this by [adding an exclusion for Mod Organizer in windows defender](https://www.thewindowsclub.com/exclude-a-folder-from-windows-security-scan).

-### Final Steps
+## Final Steps
 1. Move the included savefile 'saves' folder in (Where you installed the modlist)\profiles\NEFARAM PEGI 18

-2. Click on 'Play NEFARAM' when you're ready !
+2. Open ModOrganizer.exe in the main folder of the modlist, and Click on 'Play NEFARAM' on the top right when you're ready !

 3. And finally load the savegame called 'NEFARAM_(Version)'.
 Press Enter when you're in the game, after that instructions will be on screen.
 The mod uses [Skyrim Unbound](https://www.nexusmods.com/skyrimspecialedition/mods/27962?tab=description).
 I recommend you read the decription.